mikelexicon/LOS-AI-Robotics-Control-Framework/README.md

 **Complex Autonomous Manufacturing and Assembly**

-**Suitability for LOS:** As detailed in the framework document's example use case, assembling high-value, sensitive components (e.g., in aerospace, microelectronics, optics) demands extreme precision and guaranteed safety to prevent damage.
+**Suitability for LOS:** Assembling high-value, sensitive components (e.g., in aerospace, microelectronics, optics) demands extreme precision and guaranteed safety to prevent damage.
 LOS directly addresses this by linking command specificity (N) to both reduced risk (ORI) and increased resource cost (CR), forcing a deliberate balance.
 Critical steps like insertion (*APPLY_FORCE*) require numerous parameters (force limits, speed, depth) and conditional checks (*IF* alignment_ok, *UNLESS* force_exceeded) to be authorized under the unit's OAL.

 **Scientific Advancement:** LOS provides a robust framework for developing and researching fully autonomous systems capable of assembling next-generation products with intricate designs or novel materials.
 It allows scientists and engineers to systematically study and optimize the complex trade-offs between precision, safety, task completion probability (due to brittleness), and resource efficiency in robotic manufacturing.
 This enables the verifiable automation of tasks currently reliant on highly skilled human labor, pushing the boundaries of manufacturing science and capability.